-If you are there in spring, I recommend hiking to Inspiration Point.
+If you are there in spring, I recommend hiking to Inspiration Point and Hidden Falls.
 This is a great spring activity as it’s likely to be snow-free and provide you with some really beautiful panoramic views of Jackson Hole.
 The total hike is 2 miles round-trip if you take the boat shuttle across Jenny Lake, or you can add an additional 5 miles if you intend to hike from the parking lot.

-If you’re there in summer, the snow has melted and there are even more hiking options available from Jenny Lake.
+If you’re there in summer and the snow has melte, there are even more hiking options available from Jenny Lake.
 In fact, some of my favorite hikes in the country leave from here!
 Definitely look into Cascade Canyon and Paintbrush Canyon.
 You can loop them together to make a massive 20-mile day with 4500 feet of elevation, but make sure you have some strong hiking fitness before attempting this.

 Stop 14: Bradley and Taggart Lakes